jorgecarleitao/arrow2/guide/src/high_level.md

 ## From Iterator

 In the examples above, we've introduced how to create an array from an iterator.
-These APIs are avaiable for all Arrays, and they are highly suitable to efficiently create them.
+These APIs are available for all Arrays, and they are highly suitable to efficiently create them.
 In this section we will go a bit more in detail about these operations, and how to make them even more efficient.

-This crate's APIs are generally split in two parts: whether an operation leverages contiguous memory regions or whether it does not.
+This crate's APIs are generally split into two parts: whether an operation leverages contiguous memory regions or whether it does not.

 If yes, then use: